-My answers for the Undercover Travel Agent
+My answers for Undercover Travel Agent

 Mathieu, my fiancée.
-We both enjoy travelling a whole lot, and he is the best travel companion I could ever ask for.
-I am the kind of person who plans a lot, and thinks about making a schedule even for going on holiday.
+We both enjoy traveling a whole lot, and he is the best travel companion I could ever ask for.
+I am the kind of person who plans a lot and thinks about making a schedule even for going on holiday.
 Mathieu balances that wonderfully: he never plans, he is spontaneous, and curious, and knows how to help me relax and just enjoy exploring the new place without checking my list of must-sees in that area. 🙂

 I’d have to say my recent two-part article with 100 Reasons Why You Should Visit Romania.
 Making the list wasn’t that hard, but putting it in order, providing correct information for each reason, and going through a very large photo archive to select the photos was a lot of work.
 But I enjoyed every bit of it!
 Writing this article made me realize that there are still a lot of things to discover in my home country.

-Maybe someone who doesn’t make a lot of noise and/or fidgets a lot? 🙂 Mmm, maybe Sherlock Holmes, because I’m a fan of the books, and he’d probably find out why we are stuck on a place for 24 hours and how to escape.
+Maybe someone who doesn’t make a lot of noise and/or fidgets a lot? 🙂 Mmm, maybe Sherlock Holmes, because I’m a fan of the books, and he’d probably find out why we are stuck in a place for 24 hours and how to escape.
 Because several of those hours would be on a grounded plane, as the longest non-stop flight as of October 2018 lasts about 19 hours (Singapore to Newark, New Jersey). 🙂

-I would say Simon, the German guy my friends and I met in Macedonia, during our Balkan road trip in 2016.
-He’s mentioned in several of the blog posts about The Balkans, as we have traveled together in both Macedonia and Albania.
+I would say Simon, the German guy my friends and I met in North Macedonia, during our Balkan road trip in 2016.
+He’s mentioned in several of the blog posts about The Balkans, as we have traveled together in both North Macedonia and Albania.
 He was an old-school vegetarian traveler in his thirties, without a mobile phone even in his everyday life.
 And he was also a Political Science teacher, which lead to a lot of interesting conversations.

 South America, on a huge tour.
 My cousin went after going in the army, and I adored his photos.
 And I have a colleague who plans on going there on his motorcycle, and I’m sure he’ll return with wonderful photos and stories, too.

 If it’s by my standards, nothing.
 If I thought it weird, I wouldn’t have eaten it.
-Then again, in my own country, I enjoy eating șorici, which is smoked pig skin, so my definition of weird might not be the same as that of others.
+Then again, in my own country, I enjoy eating șorici, which is smoked pigskin, so my definition of weird might not be the same as that of others.

 I do enjoy being at sea, though.
 And that’s why we hope to take sailing lessons next year, and then sail the Mediterranean for about a year in 2020.
-That would also be our honeymoon, in the best case scenario.
+That would also be our honeymoon, in the best-case scenario.